-- 3. In light of the competition for places, the purpose of short-listing is to provide time, during the December interview window in Oxford, to guarantee all short-listed applicants receive interviews from at least two different colleges. - 4.
+- 3. In light of the competition for places, the purpose of short-listing is to provide time, during the December interview window in Oxford, to guarantee all short-listed applicants receive interviews from at least two different colleges while they are in Oxford. - 4.
 Details relating to the MAT, including several past and specimen papers, can be found at: